 4. Walk-In or Appointment Required?

-Some spas require booking days in advance; others welcome walk-ins.
+Some spas require booking days in advance; others welcome same-day visits.
 Neither is automatically better, but the choice should fit your life.
+A spot that accepts same-day visits seven days a week lets you keep a rhythm without playing calendar tetris.

 5. Test the Phone Manner